paultrigcode/DRO-Home-Task/Readme.md

 ```
 ## How to use the API

 The API uses JWT for Authentication, so you need to use the superuser credentials you created above to authenticate the api on postman or insomnia.
-Then copy the access_token to you postman/insomnia environment to make subsequent authenticated request to the create_cycles and cycle_event end_point.
+Then copy the access_token to your postman/insomnia environment to make subsequent authenticated request to the create_cycles and cycle_event end_point.